Never178/Moderation-Bot-1/README.md

 4) Go to the ready.js in events/client folder.
 And insert your mongodb URL on line 6.
 5) Go to commands/owner/eval.js then replace line 37 with your Discord ID.
 5) Type `node index.js`.
-6) Wait for the console to say <Bot name> is now online.
+6) Wait for the console to say that the bot is now online.

 ## Hosting ##
 1) **Please do not use heroku to host your bot, this code uses quick.db to store data, heroku deletes all the data upon restarting.** If you want to host your discord bot, consider checking out [DanBot Hosting](https://discord.com/invite/j5EnRwT), DanBot Hosting allows you to host your discord bots and game servers for free.